 You can also avoid the legal messiness of strategizing and pleading your case.
 You can both walk away feeling empowered, knowing that you weren’t forced to do one thing or another.

 For extra help, you can attend mediation.
 In this process, you meet with a neutral legal professional who works for the best interests of both parties.
 They can help guide you in anything you missed, and they can keep the conversation moving.
 If negotiations do get heated or blocked, they can help everyone actively listen and respond, keeping things from devolving into a fight.

-The King Law Firm is here to help you with all major divorce concerns.
+Family First Legal Group is here to help you with all major divorce concerns.
 We work hard for our clients, helping them achieve the best outcome in a divorce.
 Set up a free consultation today by calling (914) 752-5333 or contacting us online.